Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that entering an invalid or unknown visit ID shows an appropriate "no visit found" state.

+**Preconditions:**
+- Track Schedule page is accessible
+- Error handling system is implemented
+- Input validation is configured

 **Actions:**
 - Step 1: Navigate to Track Schedule page
 - Step 2: Enter an invalid visit ID (non-existent)